 Friends, hello!
-I know that I abandoned you (the blog) last week while I went off gallivanting around Italy, but don’t you think everyone deserves a little break every now & again?
+I know that I abandoned you last week while I went off gallivanting around Italy, but everyone deserves a little break once in a while.
 My break was full of food & drink.
-Mostly food, but also a hell of a lot of Spritz cocktails.
-I feel like I should be ashamed of the amount of things Boyfriend & I ate, but hey, what are holidays for?
-We ate overflowing antipasti plates filled with delicious meats & cheeses (Pecorino with truffle is my new love), local pasta dishes, crazy huge steaks (like, the weight started at 1kg & went up), &, of course, as many desserts as we could find room for.
-(All of which is documented on my Instagram.)
+Mostly food, but also a lot of Aperol Spritz.
+We ate overflowing antipasti, filled with delicious meats & cheeses – Pecorino with truffle is my new love.
+Local pastas, huge 1kg steak, and as many desserts as we could find room for.
+All of the above is well documented on my Instagram.
 One thing is for sure: Italy knows how to cheesecake.

-- 227g strawberries, hulled & cut in half
+- 227 g strawberries, hulled and cut in half

 - Preheat the oven to 185C & line a roasting dish with baking parchment.